 All of these situations are possible, but each requires a different approach.
-Whether you were a rideshare passenger or another driver when your accident occurred, the Lakewood, Washington rideshare lawyers of Briggs & Briggs will help you take the best course for your particular case.
+Whether you were a rideshare passenger or another driver when your accident occurred, the Lakewood, Washington rideshare lawyers of The Law Offices of Briggs & Briggs will help you take the best course for your particular case.

 Can I sue Uber or Lyft directly?